CEPOCTb/dotnet-test-assignment/WeatherMcpServer/README.md

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a random number, for example, `Give me 3 random numbers`.
-It should prompt you to use the `get_random_number` tool on the `WeatherMcpServer` MCP server and show you the results.
+Once configured, you can ask Copilot Chat for current weather or weather forecast, for example, `Give me weather forecast at New Your for next 3 days`.
+It should prompt you to use the `get_forecast_weather` tool on the `WeatherMcpServer` MCP server and show you the results.

 ## Publishing to NuGet.org